elkingarcia11/charles-schwab-authentication-module/README.md

    - Verify the bucket exists and is accessible

 5. **Virtual Environment Issues**

    - Make sure you've activated the virtual environment before installing dependencies
    - If you see "command not found" errors, ensure the virtual environment is activated
    - If packages aren't found, try reinstalling: `pip install -r requirements.txt`
    - On Windows, use `venv\Scripts\activate` instead of `source venv/bin/activate`

+6. **Git Submodule Issues**
+   - If you see "No module named 'gcs_client'" errors, ensure submodules are initialized
+   - Run `git submodule init && git submodule update` to initialize submodules
+   - If submodules are still missing, try `git submodule update --init --recursive`
+   - Check that the `gcs-python-module/` directory exists and contains `gcs_client.py`

 ### Debug Mode